fivdi/pigpio/doc/gpio.md

 - pullUpDown - PUD_OFF, PUD_DOWN, or PUD_UP (optional, no default)
 - edge - interrupt edge for inputs.
 RISING_EDGE, FALLING_EDGE, or EITHER_EDGE (optional, no default)
 - timeout - interrupt timeout in milliseconds (optional, defaults to 0 meaning no timeout if edge specified)
+- alert - boolean specifying whether or not alert events are emitted when the GPIO changes state (optional, default false)

 If no mode option is specified, the GPIO will be left in it's current mode.
 If pullUpDown is not not specified, the pull-type for the GPIO will not be